Isdavehill/Isdavehill/README.md

 # Hi there! 👋
-## I'm Dave, a Front-end Developer with a passion for creating exceptional web experiences.
+## I'm Dave, a UI Developer, crafting User Interfaces that delight and empower

-🌐 Over 22 years of crafting web applications
+🌐 Over 23 years of crafting web applications

 🎯 Specialized in requirements gathering, user-centric design, and HTML/CSS/JS development